marvinlue/full-stack-web-app/README.md

 #### Groups
 ##### GET
-* To obtain a list of dictonaries containing all entries in _groups ("groups" is a reserved word in MySQL, hence "_groups") table using a GET request:
+* To obtain all entries in _groups ("groups" is a reserved word in MySQL, hence "_groups") table as a list of dictonaries using a GET request:
 ```
 GET http://localhost:8080/api/groups
 ```
-* To obtain a dictionary of the entry in _groups table with groupId and/or groupName using a GET request:
+* To obtain the entry in _groups table with a specific groupId and/or groupName as a dictonary using a GET request:
 ```
 GET http://localhost:8080/api/groups/group?groupId={{groupId}}&groupName={{groupName}}
 ```